 If you see a bear in the distance, stay calm.
 As long as you’re away and he hasn’t seen you, you should be able to avoid a date.
 The best thing to do in this situation is to be calm and come back slowly.
 Stand facing the bear (to see if it attacks you), but start to move away.

 It is possible to avoid the situation by remaining unnoticed.
 If the bear sees you and tries to approach you, it is important to try to appear non-threatening.
 Don’t go to the bear and don’t try to get his attention.
 Above all, keep calm and do nothing crazy.

 If you couldn’t hide from the bear, and it is approaching you, don’t worry.
 You can still prevent an altercation by scaring them.
 To do this, start making noise.
 Stand up straight, wave your arms and try to look as big and intimidating as possible.

 Don’t go near him, because he might see this as an aggression attempt.
 Don’t even run, because that may automatically trigger his pursuit instinct.
-In addition, bears are very fast, so your chances of overcoming one are small.
+In addition, although big and heavy, bears are very fast, so your chances of overcoming one are very small.

 The best advice is to stay firm.
 At this point, prepare with a weapon.
 Bear spray is ideal, but if you don’t have one, collect any objects that could be used as a weapon from around you (e.g., sticks, stones, etc.).

 The main idea is that you should try to prevent a fight at any cost, using the tips above.
 What if he attacks you?
 Pretend to be dead only if it’s a brown bear.
 Brown bears are less dangerous than black bears.